lwjglgamedev/lwjglbook-bookcontents-leg/chapter20/chapter20.md

 ![Particles II](particles_ii.png)

 Ok, problem solved.
-Nevertheless, we still want another effect to b eapplied, we would want that colours get blended so colours will be added to create better effects.
+Nevertheless, we still want another effect to be applied, we would want that colours get blended so colours will be added to create better effects.
 This is achieved with by adding this line before rendering to setup additive blending.

 ```java
 glBlendFunc(GL_SRC_ALPHA, GL_ONE);